bluntstone/installing-rtx-5090-on-ubuntu-24.04.2-LTS/README.md

 This is already outdate. but can be used if you want to download and compile the nvidea driver

-At present the ubuntu nvidia-driver-server-open works fine version 570 on Ubuntu 24.04.2 LTS.
+At present the ubuntu nvidia-driver-server-open works fine version 570 on Ubuntu 24.04.2 LTS right out of the box.
 Only issue using a few more watts and the fans are on all the time.

 installing-rtx-5090-on-ubuntu-24.04.2-LTS